gridstack/gridstack.js/README.md

 v2.x is a Typescript rewrite of 1.x, removing all jquery events, using classes and overall code cleanup to support ES6 modules.
 Your code might need to change from 1.x

 1. In general methods that used no args (getter) vs setter can't be used in TS when the arguments differ (set/get are also not function calls so API would have changed).
 Instead we decided to have <b>all set methods return</b> `GridStack` to they can be chain-able (ex: `grid.float(true).cellHeight(10).column(6)`).
-Also legacy methods that used to take many parameters will now take a single object (typically `GridstackOptions` or `GridStackWidget`).
+Also legacy methods that used to take many parameters will now take a single object (typically `GridStackOptions` or `GridStackWidget`).

 ```
 `addWidget(el, x, y, width, height)` --> `addWidget(el, {with: 2})`